Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization

 We consider a complete filtered probability space $(\mathcal{S}, \mathcal{F}, \{\mathcal{F}_t\}_{0 \le t \le T}, \mathbb{P})$, where $\mathcal{S}$ is the sample space, $\mathcal{F}$ is a $\sigma$-algebra, $\{\mathcal{F}_t\}_{0 \le t \le T}$ is the filtration over a finite investment horizon $T>0$, and $\mathbb{P}$ is the real-world probability measure.
 Let $S(t)$ and $B(t)$ respectively denote the amounts invested in the risky and risk-free assets at time $t \in [0, T]$.
 The total wealth at time $t$ is $W(t) = S(t) + B(t)$.
 For simplicity, we often write $S_t = S(t)$, $B_t = B(t)$, and $W_t = W(t)$.
 We also denote by $\{X_t\}$, $t \in [0,T]$, where $X_t= (S_t, B_t)$, the multi-dimensional controlled underlying process, and let $x = (s,b)$ represent a generic state of the system.

 We also let $\mathcal{T}$ be the set of $M$ pre-determined, equally spaced, rebalancing times in $[0, T]$:\footnote{The assumption of equal spacing is made for simplicity.
-In practice, industry conventions typically follow a fixed rebalancing schedule, such as semi-annually or yearly adjustments, rather than a mix of different intervals.} \EQ \mathcal{T} = \{ t_m \mid t_m = m \Delta t, \ m = 0, \dots, M-1 \}, \quad \Delta t = T/M, \EN where $t_0 = 0$ is the inception time of the investment.
-At each rebalancing time $t_m \in \mathcal{T}$, the investor first adjusts the portfolio by incorporating a cashflow $q_m$, either as a deposit or withdrawal, and then rebalances the portfolio.
-At time $t_M = T$, the portfolio is liquidated (no rebalancing), yielding the terminal wealth $W_T$.
+In practice, industry conventions typically follow a fixed rebalancing schedule, such as semi-annually or yearly adjustments, rather than a mix of different intervals.} \EQ \mathcal{T} = \{ t_m \mid t_m = m \Delta t, \ m = 0, \dots, M-1 \}, \quad \Delta t = T/M, \EN where $t_0 = 0$ is the inception time of the investment. {\sifin{At each rebalancing time $t_m \in \mathcal{T}$, the investor first adjusts the portfolio by incorporating a cashflow $q_m$ and then rebalances the portfolio.
+We focus on the accumulation phase and assume $q_m \ge 0$ for all $m$, so that all cashflows are non--negative contributions (``cash injections'').}} At time $t_M = T$, the portfolio is liquidated (no rebalancing), yielding the terminal wealth $W_T$.

 For subsequent use, we define the shorthand notation for instants just before and after time $t \in [0, T]$ respectively as:

 For a generic time-dependent function $f(t)$, we write: